 25. You don’t have to move to London.
 Thanks to the wonders of broadband, it is now possible to hack into the CIA mainframe from Shetland and be a successful Graphic Designer in Glasgow.

 26. Grow a thick skin.
 This industry is critical, competitive and fast paced.
 Learn to take criticism constructively.
 Learn that blunt criticism isn’t rude, it’s just time efficient.
 Learn not to take silence as an insult.
 Learn to ignore personal jibes (there will be some).

 27. Avoid Pro Plus, super strength coffee and energy drinks.
 They make your pen / scalpel / wacom wobble.

 29. Technicians are the unsung heroes of Art Schools.
-Make friends with them, bake them cakes, buy them alcohol.
+Make friends with them, bake them cakes.
 Do whatever it takes to be in their good books.
-Technical staff, more so than tutors in my opinion, can show you the practical skills, share industry knowledge and generally offer Yoda-like advice which is second to none.
+Technical staff, often more so than tutors in my opinion, can show you the practical skills, share industry knowledge and generally offer Yoda-like advice which is second to none.

 30. Freelancers spend more time doing admin than you imagine.
 I’d say my current ratio is 80 : 20 Creative to Admin.

 32. You probably don’t have time to work in one anyway.